-Supervised employment extending classroom based occupational learning at an on-the-job learning station relating to the students' educational or occupational goal.
-A maximum of eight semester credit hours may be earned during one enrollment period in occupational work experience education.
+Supervised employment, extending classroom-based occupational learning at an on-the-job learning station relating to a student's educational / occupational goal.
+A maximum of eight (8) semester credit hours may be earned during one enrollment period.

 e) Typical Texts